top of page

 Post-College

-I recently ran my first race in over a year and a half, exactly a year from the day I medically retired from college running.
+I ran my first race in over a year and a half, exactly a year from the day I medically retired from college running.
 This was not planned, but God works in cool ways.
 I took a little trip to Pensacola to take advantage of a great opportunity to get experience and get a weekend trip, and I ended up coming away with a third-place female finish!
-I had not been doing any real structured training since an injury, moving, and starting my job with the Jaguars this summer, so breaking an hour for my first 15k (59:37; 6:23 pace) was not at all what I expected!
-I'm excited to see what else I get into this spring and summer.
+I had not been doing any real structured training since an injury, moving, and starting my job with the Jaguars that summer, so breaking an hour for my first 15k (59:37; 6:23 pace) was not at all what I expected!

 College